mbruel/ex0days/README.md

   - you can also **delete the source folders** automatically once extracted
   - **setting are saved** in a config file \(ini file on Windows, ~/.config/ex0days/1.0.conf on Linux\)
 <br />
-I've built only a Win64 release and create a package with all the required compression tools.
+I've built only a Win64 release and create a package with all the required compression tools.<br/>
 You can either use <a href="https://github.com/mbruel/ex0days/releases/download/v1.2/ex0days_v1.2_x64_setup.exe">the installer</a> or <a href="https://github.com/mbruel/ex0days/releases/download/v1.2/ex0days_v1.2_win64.zip">the portable version</a><br/>
 <br />
 <b>Notes:</b> If you're <b>unpacking multi-volumes ARJ, it's advised to set WinRar.exe as Unrar method</b>.
 <br />